 New Year's Day Australia Day

+Labour Day Good Friday

-Good Friday Easter Monday
+Easter Sunday Easter Monday

-Anzac Day Labour Day
+Anzac Day Western Australia Day

-Western Australia Day Sovereign's Birthday
+Sovereign's Birthday Christmas Day

-Christmas Day Boxing Day
+Boxing Day

-Where any of the days referred to in subclause 42.1 falls on a Saturday or a Sunday the holiday will be observed on the next succeeding Monday and when Boxing Day falls on a Sunday or a Monday the holiday will be observed on the next succeeding Tuesday.

-42.3 Where:

-- (a) a day is proclaimed as a public holiday or as a public half-holiday under Section 7 of the Public and Bank Holidays Act 1972 (WA); and - (b) that proclamation does not apply throughout the State or to the metropolitan area of the State, that day will be a public holiday for the purposes of this Agreement within the district or locality specified in the proclamation.
+- 42.2 Where any of the days referred to in subclause 42.1 falls on a Saturday or a Sunday the holiday will be observed on the next succeeding Monday and when Boxing Day falls on a Sunday or a Monday the holiday will be observed on the next succeeding Tuesday.
+This subclause does not apply to Easter Sunday. - 42.3 Where: - (a) a day is proclaimed as a public holiday or as a public half-holiday under Section 7 of the Public and Bank Holidays Act 1972 (WA); and - (b) that proclamation does not apply throughout the State or to the metropolitan area of the State, that day will be a public holiday for the purposes of this Agreement within the district or locality specified in the proclamation.

-42.4 Enrolled Nurses and Assistants in Nursing

-- (a) "Public Holiday shift" means ordinary hours worked on any public holiday named in this Clause. - (b) A loading of 50% per hour or pro rata for part thereof will be paid to an Enrolled Nurse or AIN rostered to work on a Public Holiday for each hour worked. - (c) The rates prescribed in subclauses 27.4(a), and 27.4(b) will be in substitution for and not cumulative on the rate prescribed in subclause 42.4(b).

-42.5 Enrolled Community Nurses and Enrolled Community School Nurses

-- (a) Notwithstanding anything else contained in this clause, the following provisions will apply to Enrolled Community Nurses and enrolled community school nurses. - (b) In any branch or department in the community health service area where the clerical and administrative staff observe additional holidays with pay, such days will be allowed to nurses as holidays with pay.
-The provisions of this paragraph will not apply where the nurse is required to maintain a service to other Employees of a respondent to this Agreement. - (c) Work performed by a nurse at the direction of the Employer on a day mentioned in subclause 42.1 will be paid or compensated for as hereunder: - (i) double time and one half, or
+- 42.4 Enrolled Nurses, Assistants in Nursing and Aboriginal Health Practitioners - (a) "Public Holiday shift" means ordinary hours worked on any public holiday named in this Clause. - (b) Subject to subclause 42.4(c), a loading of 50% per hour or pro rata for part thereof will be paid to an Enrolled Nurse, AIN or Aboriginal Health Practitioner rostered to work on a Public Holiday for each hour worked. - (c) Notwithstanding subclause 42.4(b), an Employee rostered to work Easter Sunday shall be paid a loading of 75% for each hour worked as prescribed in subclause 27.4(d). - (d) The rates prescribed in subclauses 42.4(b), and 42.4(c) will be in substitution for and not cumulative on the rate prescribed in subclauses 27.4(a) and 27.4(b). - 42.5 Enrolled Community Nurses and Enrolled Community School Nurses - (a) Notwithstanding anything else contained in this clause, the following provisions will apply to Enrolled Community Nurses and Enrolled Community School Nurses. - (b) In any branch or department in the community health service area where the clerical and administrative staff observe additional holidays with pay, such days will be allowed to nurses as holidays with pay.
+The provisions of this paragraph will not apply where the nurse is required to maintain a service to other Employees of a respondent to this Agreement.